Lambda3/dotnet-commands/README.md

 ## Status

 * We are still missing work on Linux and Mac;
-* We can't yet set the nuget source to a different feed;
 * We can't yet install a specific version.

 PRs welcome.